Lesson 1: How to prepare for tax time

 - If these goals happen, how will they figure into your budget?
 Allow buffer areas for overspending or unexpected costs.
 But try to be realistic as you can.

-- Where do you see your business in 2021?
+- Where do you see your business in next year?
 It might help to create a flowchart that tracks the months between now and EOFY next year.
 This might sound crazy to be thinking that far ahead but planning can only result in big steps, achievable goals and less surprises.
 So we vote yes on that one.

 This process will be a worthy investment for the future.
 Do it this year and next year will be a breeze.